 For purposes of these calculations, the Company's budgeted diluted earnings per share was determined by assuming that the EICP bonus would be payable at target.
 For example, each Named Executive would have received a "one-time incentive payout" if the Company's actual diluted earnings per share amount for the fiscal year equaled budgeted diluted earnings per share after giving effect to such one-time incentive payment.
-If the Company's actual diluted earnings per share amount for fiscal year 2013 were less than the "target" amount of diluted earnings per share, no incentive payment would have been made to the Named Executives under this portion of the EICP.
+If the Company's actual diluted earnings per share amount for fiscal year 2014 were less than the "target" amount of diluted earnings per share, no incentive payment would have been made to the Named Executives under this portion of the EICP.
 If the Company's actual diluted earnings per share for the fiscal year were greater than the "target" amount of diluted earnings per share after giving effect to a one-time incentive payment, the EICP payment for each Named Executive would be calculated by multiplying each such executive's base salary by such executive's EICP percentage multiplied by one plus a predetermined factor.
 This factor equaled 33 1/3 percent for each one percent by which actual diluted earnings per share (after giving effect to a one-time incentive payout) exceeded target diluted earnings per share.
 Individual amounts calculated under the EICP may be adjusted downwards at the discretion of the Compensation Committee in accordance with the Company's 162(m) stockholder-approved EICP.
-The Company has met or exceeded the budgeted amount for diluted earnings per share in four of the preceding five fiscal years.
+The Company has met or exceeded the budgeted amount for diluted earnings per share in each of the five preceding fiscal years and eight of the preceding ten fiscal years.